LABSIM/CHAOS/README.md

  1. [LABSIM](distro/labsim/docker/Dockerfile) section (docker multi-stage build) :
     - **labsim-base-gcc-bookworm** target : a Debian Bookworm Linux distro with a GNU GCC compiler environment whithout SSE
     - **labsim-devcontainer-gcc-bookworm** target : a Debian Bookworm Linux distro with a GNU GCC compiler environment shipped with the desired SSE
-    - **labsim-base-llvm-bookworm** target : a Debian Bookworm Linux distro with a LLVM compiler environment whithout SSE
+    - **labsim-base-llvm-bookworm** target : a Debian Bookworm Linux distro with a LLVM Clang compiler environment whithout SSE
-    - **labsim-devcontainer-llvm-bookworm** target : a Debian Bookworm Linux distro with a LLVM compiler environment shipped with the desired SSE
+    - **labsim-devcontainer-llvm-bookworm** target : a Debian Bookworm Linux distro with a LLVM Clang compiler environment shipped with the desired SSE
  2. [SCHEME-GATEWAY](distro/scheme-gateway/docker/Dockerfile) section (docker multi-stage build) :
     - **scheme-gateway-gcc-bookworm** target : a Debian Bookworm Linux distro with a GNU GCC compiler environment whithout SSE
     - **scheme-gateway-devcontainer-gcc-bookworm** target : a Debian Bookworm Linux distro with a GNU GCC compiler environment shipped with the desired SSE
+    - **scheme-gateway-llvm-bookworm** target : a Debian Bookworm Linux distro with a LLVM Clang compiler environment whithout SSE
+    - **scheme-gateway-devcontainer-llvm-bookworm** target : a Debian Bookworm Linux distro with a LLVM Clang compiler environment shipped with the desired SSE
+    - **scheme-gateway-build-llvm-bookworm** target : a Debian Bookworm Linux distro with a LLVM Clang compiler environment shipped with the desired SSE with the builded SCHEME-GATEWAY project
+    - **scheme-gateway-prod-bookworm** target : a Debian Bookworm Linux distro with the installed SCHEME-GATEWAY project

 so now you should have a `<chaos-target>:<chaos-version>` container loaded into your local registry & ready to run !
 Launch it with the following :